by Nils Osmar – Updated September 16, 2022 – Medical Disclaimer

 - AMPK boosters

-Fasting activates AMPK (the longevity pathway) and clears debris from our cells, Prolonged fasts or fasting mimicking diets of three days or more clear senescent cells from our bodies through apoptosis, raise hGH and testosterone levels, and trigger the creation of new stem cells.
-Both short and long fasts appear to have anti-aging benefits.
+Fasting activates AMPK (the longevity pathway) and clears debris from our cells, Prolonged fasts or fasting mimicking diets of 3-5 days clear senescent cells from our bodies (which cannibalize them for fuel when no food is coming in), raise hGH and testosterone levels, and trigger the creation of new stem cells.

-From Fall 2020 to Fall 2021, I got more serious about fasting and started fasting three days a week (a variation on alternate day fasting).
+In 2020-2021, I got more serious about fasting, partly because I wanted to build muscle while losing weight.
+I started fasting three days a week.
 I would eat as much as I wanted on my workout days (Monday, Wednesday, and Friday); eat freely also on Sunday; but fast – all day, usually- no food at all – on Tuesday, Thursday and Saturday.
-This worked well for me for losing some excess fat and building muscle during that period.
-When I reached my weight goal, I made some changes.

-My fasting and feasting regimens are based around trying to keep AMPK activated most of the time.
+My regimen is based around trying to keep AMPK activated most of the time.
 (Remember that AMPK also becomes activated at night when no food is coming in.
 There are 7 days and 7 nights a week, i.e., 14 time slots.
 So if AMPK is activated 7 nights and 4 days, that’s 11 time slots out of 14; it’ll be activated most of the time.

 - Mondays – mTOR day.
 I work out (doing HIIT and resistance training) and eat high-protein, more animal-based meals.

 - Tuesdays – AMPK day. – Zero calories.
 I do water fasting (36 hours) from Monday night till Tuesday morning